 - Feedback and immediate query resolution: Addressing the students’ concerns right in time can help in nurturing faith with the organization.
-Student support committees are a great way to keep in touch with students on a regular basis.
+Student support committees are a great way to keep in touch with students regularly.

-- Interacting with students on social media: Whenever a student shares a picture or an update on social media tagging the college, the administration can respond to the student on the same thread.
-This could be a small act of indulgence but can instil a positive emotion, gratitude, and connectedness to the college.
+- Interacting with students on social media: Whenever a student shares a picture or an update on social media tagging the college, the administration can respond to the student in real time.
+This could be a small act of indulgence but can instill a positive emotion, gratitude, and connectedness to the college.

-- Celebrating success: Praising students for their achievements is instant gratification and encourages students to learn and achieve more.
+- Celebrating success: You need to keep the student motivation up throughout the year.
+Praising students for their achievements is instant gratification and encourages students to learn and achieve more.

 Directors cannot simply ignore the “student engagement” aspect of learning.
+They need to follow a student-centered approach.
 If the students are not engaged with the curriculum and college culture, there is a threat of students dropping out of college.

 The bottom line

 The relationship between students and colleges is a two-way pact.
-While students invest their time and energy to learn the skills of a lifetime, colleges have a responsibility to ensure that students get the best knowledge in-line with their life goals.
+Students invest their time and energy to learn the skills of a lifetime.
+Thus, colleges must ensure that students achieve their learning goals.

 Investing in the right technology can streamline both pre- and post-admission workflows.
 Enrollment Management Platforms equip colleges with an automated process for student admissions.
-These platforms are a one-stop solution to handle the lead generation, inquiry management, inquiry engagement, and application management – and as a result help you increase your lead-to-enrollment speed.
+These platforms can handle Lead generation, engagement, and applicant management in a single place.
+As a result, you can increase your lead-to-enrollment speed.
 Similarly, Student Information Systems can handle post-admission interactions.

-The time is now to automate your admission process, reduce the workload of admission staff through self-serve and paperless application portals, accelerate enrollments, and digitize post-admission interactions with students.
+The time is now to automate your admission process.
+It will reduce the workload of the admission staff.
+Some of the ways to achieve this are self-serve and paperless application portals.
+It can speed up enrollments and digitize post-admission interactions with students.